Ray Brassier

 Brassier is the author of Nihil Unbound: Enlightenment and Extinction and the translator of Alain Badiou's Saint Paul: The Foundation of Universalism and Theoretical Writings and Quentin Meillassoux's After Finitude: An Essay on the Necessity of Contingency.
 He first attained prominence as a leading authority on the works of François Laruelle.

+More recently Brassier has engaged with Marxism and the work of the German-American political theorist Paul Mattick.
+In August 2024, it was announced that Brassier would be joining Kyung Hee University as a visiting professor in the Department of British & American Language and Culture, and in 2025 teach a masters course on Marxism and literature with the British theorist and filmmaker Jason Barker.

-Brassier is of mixed French-Scottish ancestry, and his family name is pronounced in the French manner.
+Brassier is of mixed French-Scottish ancestry.

 Education

 He received a Bachelor of Arts degree from the University of North London in 1995 and Master of Arts and Doctor of Philosophy degrees from the University of Warwick in 1997 and 2001 respectively.